eddiedunn/prp_compiler/agent_capabilities/tools/development/new-dev-branch.md

 ---
-name: "New Dev Branch"
+name: "Create New Development Branch"
-description: "Instructions"
+description: "Create a new development branch from the 'develop' branch for a given feature or task."
-arguments: []
+arguments: "$ARGUMENTS"
 keywords:
+  - git
+  - branch
+  - develop
-  - placeholder
+  - feature
 ---

 Lets start working on a new branch from develop